rilldata/rill/README.md

 ![RillDeveloper](https://user-images.githubusercontent.com/5587788/160640657-2b68a230-9dcb-4236-a6c8-df5263c33443.gif)

-We want to hear from you if you have any questions or ideas to share.
-You can file an issue directly in this repository or reach us in our [Rill Community Slack](https://bit.ly/35ijZG4).
+## We want to hear from you if you have any questions or ideas to share.
+You can [file an issue](https://github.com/rilldata/rill-developer/issues/new/choose) directly in this repository or reach us in our [Rill Community](https://bit.ly/35ijZG4) channel.
 Please abide by the [Rill Community Policy](https://github.com/rilldata/rill-developer/blob/main/COMMUNITY-POLICY.md).

 # Prerequisites
 Nodejs version 16+ installed locally: https://nodejs.org/en/download/.
 Check your version of Node: